 factor in determining what is considered as relevant and creditable knowledge

 Originality: The paper proposes a broadening of the definition of ‘homophily’ in the

 context of the global corporation.

-This article will remain closed access until two years after the date of its commercial publication.
+This article is closed access until after the date of its commercial publication.